 Mobile phones in Belgium

-Mobile phones are referred to as GSM in Belgium.
-GSM stores are easily found in most towns and have websites displaying their stock and services.
+Some Belgians refer to mobile phones as "GSM".
+Stores selling mobile phones are easily found in most towns and have websites displaying their stock and services.

 Internet in Belgium

-Expats will find that most households are equipped with high-speed broadband.
-To take out a contract, most being binding for a minimum of twelve months, customers need to provide identification, proof of address and a bank account number.
+Most households in Belgium are equipped with high-speed broadband.
+To take out a contract, most of which are binding for a minimum of twelve months, you'll need to provide identification, proof of address, and banking details.

-Plans vary and don't have to function alongside a person's phone line.
-Many internet providers in Belgium offer complete triple-play services, including television, internet and telephone.
+Plans vary, so it's worth researching the top providers and their offerings.
+Many internet providers in Belgium offer complete triple-play services, including television, internet, and telephone.

 Bandwidth in Belgium is relatively fast, but some internet providers have bandwidth caps in place to limit the amount of data transferred.